 - 1. The Interstate Commission, in the reasonable exercise of its discretion, shall enforce the provisions and rules of this compact. - 2.
-The Interstate Commission, may by majority vote of the members, initiate legal action in the United State District Court for the District of Columbia or, at the discretion of the Interstate Commission, in the federal district where the Interstate Commission has its principal offices, to enforce compliance with the provisions of the compact, its promulgated rules and bylaws, against a member state in default.
+The Interstate Commission may, by majority vote of the members, initiate legal action in the United States District Court for the District of Columbia or, at the discretion of the Interstate Commission, in the federal district where the Interstate Commission has its principal offices, to enforce compliance with the provisions of the compact, its promulgated rules and bylaws, against a member state in default.
 The relief sought may include both injunctive relief and damages.

-In the event judicial enforcement is necessary the prevailing party shall be awarded all costs of such litigation including reasonable attorney's fees. - 3.
-The remedies herein shall not be the exclusive remedies of the Interstate Commission.
+3. The remedies herein shall not be the exclusive remedies of the Interstate Commission.
 The Interstate Commission may avail itself of any other remedies available under state law or the regulation of a profession.